 The core functions of Public Health are to promote, protect, and prevent disease in our community through several layers of support: individual, intrapersonal, organizational, community, and public policy.
 We do so in many different ways all throughout Alamance County:

-- Inspecting all food and lodging establishments in the county,
+- Inspecting all food, lodging, day cares, and schools in the county,

 - Providing high quality pediatric dental services,

 - Addressing maternal health disparities with group prenatal care,

 - Promoting breastfeeding not only in our clinic but also the community,

 - Changing our health services to better meet the needs of adolescents,